da2so/da2so.github.io/_posts/2020-10-25-EagleEye_Fast_Sub_net_Evaluation_for_Efficient_Neur_Network_Pruning.md

 The authors found that the existing evaluation processes, called vanilla evaluation, do not satisfy that the sub-nets with higher evaluation accuracy are expected to also deliver high accuracy after fine-tuning as shown in Fig 3.
 In Fig 3 (a). left, the red bars form the histogram of accuracy collected from doing vanilla evaluation with the 50 pruned candiates.
-And the gray bars shows the situation after fine-tuning these 50 pruned networks.
+And the gray bars show the situation after fine-tuning these 50 pruned networks.

 However, there is a huge difference in accuracy distribution between two results.
 In addition, Fig 3 (b) indicates that it might not be the weights that mess up the accuracy at the evaluation stage as only a gentle shift in weight distribution is observed during fine-tuning for the 50 networks.